cochrane/AsciidocEdit/README.md

 ====

-This app will be distributed on the appstore when it is suitable for "publication".
+This app will be distributed on the appstore for free when it is suitable for "publication".
 Source code will remain here and the app can always be compiled from the source.